 In the 5-year analysis from the studies of dabrafenib + trametinib, 98% of patients who received the combination reported side effects.
-Common side effects of dabrafenib + trametinib are shown in Graphic 18.
+Common side effects of dabrafenib + trametinib are shown in Graphic 19.

 In the study of vemurafenib + cobimetinib, 99% of patients reported side effects.
-In the 18-month follow-up study, common side effects of vemurafenib and cobimetinib were found as shown in Graphic 19.
+In the 18-month follow-up study, common side effects of vemurafenib and cobimetinib were found as shown in Graphic 20.
 We did not include laboratory abnormalities here.
+Graphic 19.
+Common side effects with dabrafenib + trametinib (occurring in 10% or more of patients).